kcha/bike_share_ride_report/docs/introduction.md

 ### Usage steps

 1. Upload your saved ride data file using the submission form on the left (titled `LOAD RIDE DATA`)
-1. The Shiny App will begin processing your file immediately
+1. The Shiny App will begin processing your file
 1. Use the tabs in the main panel to view the different charts and statistics

 ## Privacy